oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/connection/03-add-credential.md

     ![Add a ggsnet user with the Operator role](https://oracle-livelabs.github.io/goldengate/ggs-common/connection/images/03-02b-create-new-user.png " ")

-3. Back in the Oracle GoldenGate Marketplace Administration Server, use the Navigation menu to open the **DB Connections** screen.
+3. Back in the Oracle GoldenGate Marketplace Administration Service, use the Navigation menu to open the **DB Connections** screen.

 4. Click **Add DB Connection** (plus icon).

     ![DB Connection page](https://oracle-livelabs.github.io/goldengate/ggs-common/connection/images/03-04-add-db.png " ")

 5. A Credentials panel will appear, complete the following fields, and then click **Submit**:
     * For **Credential Alias**,  enter a name, such as **ggs2ogg**.
     * For **User ID**, enter the user name of the user you created in step 2 (ggsnet).
     * For **Password** and **Verify Password**, enter the password from step 2.